 Policies that work and issues that matter

 From her time in the New Hampshire state legislature to her years serving as the state’s governor, Maggie has shown she knows what to do to get things done — and she’s done it with pragmatism and compassion.
 Because of Ben’s diagnosis, issues like equal pay, access to public education, and access to affordable insurance are deeply personal for her.
 Maggie is pro-choice and strongly supports the right of women to make their own reproductive health care decisions.
-As governor, she worked to expand access to Medicaid coverage for some of New Hampshire’s most vulnerable citizens and, under her watch, New Hampshire was named one of the best states in the country for child well-being.
-When she is elected, Maggie will bring her New Hampshire values with her to the U.S. Senate, believing that “the equal devotion to individual freedom and community [that] we share in New Hampshire is what makes America unique in the world.”
+As governor, she worked to expand access to Medicaid coverage for some of New Hampshire’s most vulnerable citizens, and under her watch New Hampshire was named one of the best states in the country for child well-being.
+Now, Maggie will bring her New Hampshire values with her to the U.S. Senate, believing that “the equal devotion to individual freedom and community [that] we share in New Hampshire is what makes America unique in the world.”

 A tough fighter when we need one most

 In 2016, Maggie faced one of the toughest fights of the cycle, ultimately winning her battle to unseat Sen. Kelly Ayotte, an extreme Republican incumbent who had repeatedly voted to defund Planned Parenthood.
 We’ve been with Maggie since her first race for New Hampshire state senator, and we are proud to see her take her place in the U.S. Senate.The EMILY’s List community raised more than $1 million to support Maggie’s campaign and WOMEN VOTE! invested more than $3.5 million defining her opponent’s record on women’s access to health care.
 At a time when every issue that matters to women and families is on the table, we know Maggie is no stranger to tough battles, and that she’ll fight hard to defend our rights every single day.